 Niccolo Seligmann performs, composes, and improvises music that proves the past is still with us.
 They play over fifty acoustic instruments that span continents, centuries, and social classes; and code their own software instruments from scratch.
 As part of their 2020 Strathmore Artist-in-Residence program, Niccolo released their debut album, Kinship (released Split Log Productions, February 2020), using solo viola da gamba improvisation as a tool of multispecies resistance against the Anthropocene’s entangled systems of domination.

-Lawrence (Larry) Zukof (recorder and voice) has performed extensively with numerous renowned professional performing groups.
-He toured the U.S. and Europe with the Boston Camerata and has been a recorder soloist with Civic Orchestra of Boston, Orchestra New England, the Baroque Orchestra of Holy Lutheran and Trinity Church.
-He sang regularly with the Pro-Arte Singers, Connecticut’s pre-eminent professional chamber choir.
-As a singer and recorder soloist, Mr. Zukof has also performed with Cappela Cantorum and at the Yale Norfolk Summer Festival,
+Lawrence Zukof (Larry) has performed extensively with numerous renowned professional performing groups on recorder, voice, and viola da gamba.
+He toured the US and Europe with the Boston Camerata and has been a recorder soloist with the Civic Orchestra of Boston, Orchestra New England, the Baroque Orchestra of Holy Lutheran and Trinity Church (NYC), and the Southern CT Camerata.
+He has sung with the Pro-Arte Singers, Connecticut’s professional chamber choir and with Yale Camerata,

 Eric Haas has taught recorder and chamber music at New England Conservatory, Tufts University, Brandeis University and Wheaton College, and is a popular coach at early music workshops, including Amherst Early Music, the Long Island Recorder Festival, Pinewoods, and the Mideast Workshop.
 A talented composer and arranger, his ‘Five Variants on “Wondrous Love”‘ won both First and Audience prizes in the 1991 VdGSA Leo Traynor Competition for new works for viols.
 Mr. Haas has edited four volumes of solo repertoire for recorders and his many arrangements and transcriptions are played worldwide.